Originally published 9/9/2017. Updated 2/11/2022

 Ten years ago today, September 9th, 2007 was going to be a day just like any other in Buffalo Bills history.
 It was the season opener for the Bills against the Denver Broncos.
-It was the first games for Marshawn Lynch and Paul Posluszny and a slow start into the 2nd season of the Dick Jauron era.
-The Drought was 7, going on 8 years after that season and still to this point hasn’t stopped.
+It was the first game for Marshawn Lynch and Paul Posluszny and a slow start into the 2nd season of the Dick Jauron era.
+The Drought was 7, going on 8 years after that season, and still to this point hasn’t stopped.
 But on this date in 2007, TE Kevin Everett of the Buffalo Bills nearly died on the field of Ralph Wilson Stadium.

-As the spinal cord travels through the cervical vertebrae, the dislocation compressed directly on his spinal cord, which if left untreated, could have killed him.
-To educate how severe this injury could have been, the phrenic nerve is the nerve that innervates into the diaphragm which assists in breathing.
+As the spinal cord travels through the cervical vertebrae, the dislocation is compressed directly on his spinal cord.
+If left untreated, could have killed him.
+To understand how severe this injury could have been, the phrenic nerve is the nerve that innervates the diaphragm, assisting in breathing.
 The phrenic nerve is comprised of C3, C4, C5 within the cervical spine.
-This is right where the injury occurred, f that nerve were to be severely damaged or severed, the body would lose the ability to breath.
+This is right where the injury occurred.
+If that nerve was to be severely damaged or severed, the body would lose the ability to breathe.

-Since the vertebrae dislocated over the vertebrae below it, this placed a significant pressure on the spinal cord, leading to immediate disruption to the functions below the area and without quick action, could cause lasting injury.
+Since the vertebrae dislocated over the vertebrae below it, this placed significant pressure on the spinal cord.
+This leads to immediate disruption to the functions below the area and without quick action, could cause lasting injury.
 The only reason this injury was not worse was the fact that there was not a severance of the spinal cord, leading to irreparable damage.

-In another era, Kevin Everett probably would have died, at worst, been a paraplegic, due to the damage sustained.
-Thankfully, he sustained the injury where he did and was able to get the assistance he needed right away.
-Dr. Andrew Cappuccino assisted in stabilizing the injury and applying cold therapy to the body.
+Thankfully, due to the quick thinking and resources, Dr. Andrew Cappuccino assisted in stabilizing the injury and applying cold therapy to the body.
 This is very similar to placing ice on a sprained ankle after injury.
-The idea was that if cold was applied to the spinal cord, this would reduce the chances of immediate swelling to the injured area, leading to reduced long term damage.
+The idea is that if cold is applied to the spinal cord, this reduces the chances of immediate swelling to the injured area, leading to limited long-term damage.

-Cappuccino’s theory appeared to work as while Everett’s prognosis was initially grim, it rapidly improved once surgery was completed to stabilize the cervical region.
-On December 23rd, he was able to eventually walk at the end of the season when the Bills played the NY Giants at Ralph Wilson Stadium.
+Cappuccino’s theory appeared to work in the days following the injury.
+While Everett’s prognosis was initially grim, it rapidly improved once the surgery was completed to stabilize the cervical region.
+On December 23rd, he was able to eventually walk when the Bills hosted the NY Giants at Ralph Wilson Stadium.

 It is important that we recognize that a player’s career and possibly even life, could end in a moment on the field.
 As we all sit down to watch the Bills home opener against the Jets on Sunday, remember Kevin Everett and the events of 10 years ago.